umbraco/UmbracoDocs/Extending/Packages/Packages-on-Umbraco-Cloud/index.md

 You may have realised at this point that the flow is something like this:

+1. Site 1 content transfer initated
+1. Property data is fetched on Site 1
-Site 1 content transfer initated -> Hit the `ToArtifact` method on the environment -> Send to Site 2 -> Hit the `FromArtifact` method on Site 2 -> Property data on Site 2
+1. Hit the `ToArtifact` method on Site 1
+1. Send to Site 2
+1. Hit the `FromArtifact` method on Site 2
+1. Property data is saved on Site 2

-So in our case, what we want to do is to ensure the ID is changed in a transfer.
+So in our case, what we want to do is to ensure the ID from Site 1 is changed during the transfer to match what the new ID in Site 2 is.
 We do this by converting the ID to a GUID in the `ToArtifact` method on Site 1, which will then get transfered to Site 2.
 On site 2 we will convert it back to an ID in the `FromArtifact` method.
 This way the user will still see an ID on the content node, but the ID they see will be updated to the correct one.

 :::warning